rdemboski/RyanDemboski.Me/README.md

 <br>

-# Social Skills I Will Provide You
+# Personal Skills I Will Provide You

 <ul>
   <li>Works well independently or in a team</li>